mayonk-kumar-git/WhatsappChatUIClone/README.md

 ## Deployment

-To deploy this project run
+To run this project use

 ```bash
   expo start
 ```
+Then scan the QR code using 'Expo Go" app on your phone or run it on emulator

 ## Screenshots